SeleniumHQ/docker-selenium/README.md

 ![Build & test](https://github.com/SeleniumHQ/docker-selenium/workflows/Build%20&%20test/badge.svg?branch=trunk)
 ![Deployments](https://github.com/SeleniumHQ/docker-selenium/workflows/Deploys/badge.svg)

-# :point_right: Status: Grid 4 is under development and on a [Alpha stage](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)
+# :point_right: Status: Grid 4 is under development and on a [Beta stage](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta)
 We are doing prereleases on a regular basis to get early feedback.
-This means that all other Selenium components can be currently at a different alpha version (e.g. bindings on Alpha 7, and Docker images on prerelease Beta 1).
+This means that all other Selenium components can be currently at a different alpha version (e.g. bindings on Beta 1, and Docker images on prerelease Beta 2).

 Docker images for Grid 4 come with a handful of tags to simplify its usage, have a look at them in one of our [prereleases](https://github.com/SeleniumHQ/docker-selenium/releases/tag/4.0.0-beta-1-prerelease-20210210)